r4victor/tenthousandmeters/content/blog/python_bts_04.md

 > At the time of this writing, the "threaded code" version is up to 15-20% faster than the normal "switch" version, depending on the compiler and the CPU architecture.

 This section should give us an idea of how the CPython VM goes from one instruction to the next and what it may do in between.
 The next logical step is to study in more depth how the VM executes a single instruction.

-### General principles of the bytecode execution

 CPython 3.9 has [119 different opcodes](https://docs.python.org/3/library/dis.html#python-bytecode-instructions).
 Of course, we're not going to study the implementation of each opcode in this post.
-Instead, we'll focus on the general principles that are used to implement them.
+Instead, we'll focus on the general principles that the VM uses to execute them.

-#### value stack
+### Value stack

 The most important and, fortunately, very simple fact about the CPython VM is that it's stack-based.
 This means that to compute things, the VM pops (or peeks) values from the stack, performs the computation on them and pushes the result back.
 Here's some examples: